-The Communications Officer and Membership Secretary manage the ISAE mailing list.
+The Membership Secretary manages the ISAE mailing list.
 All members of the ISAE (with an email address) are subscribed to the mailing list upon obtaining membership of the ISAE.
 However, members who express a wish to be removed from the mailing list will be.
 The mailing list is the method of choice to distribute information between Council and ISAE members.
 It is intended as a forum for ISAE business and not for general discussion.
-The list of email addresses should not be made accessible to members.
+The list of email addresses should not be made accessible to members except through members searching the secure (online) membership database on an individual basis.